-- Verbally by either student or parent. - Via email (all the relevant email addresses are available on the school website) or - Via Stymie (all reports go to the relevant HOD SS/HOY, the DP and the Principal).
+- Verbally by either student or parent. - Via email (all the relevant email addresses are available on the school website) or - Via Stymie for year 7 to 10 students (all reports go to the relevant HOD SS, the DP and the Principal).
+Senior Students are expected to notify their HOY in regard to bully issues.